mohamedsaleh1984/duplicate-files-finder/README.md

 # Main function
 - Read give directory and fetch all files in sub-directories as well and hash map them via hash code

+# License
+This software is proprietary.
+All rights reserved.
+Unauthorized copying, modification, or distribution is strictly prohibited.
+For licensing inquiries, please contact mohamedsaleh1984@hotmail.com.

 ### build : build source code and generate and link libs binaries to executables
 ```
 make build